 Sciatica is a condition often thought of as being easier to manage than to effectively cure.
 Massage is one of many symptomatic treatment modalities used to make life with sciatic nerve pain more bearable, although the treatment will not generally resolve the underlying reasons for the pain.

-article will focus on the many sciatica-specific and general benefits
+This article will focus on the many sciatica-specific and general benefits of massage therapy.

 symptom-based care practice and how it should be utilized for best